taylor-lepper/BlockChainNetworkProject/README.txt

+To start, run in the vsCode terminal npm install

+You will need multiple terminals to create a p2p network, I prefer git bash terminals and the commands below are for such

 === notice the addition of each peer for next terminals, as well as increment port # ===

 To connect to the 1st server